saadtazi/wd-screenshot/README.md

 ### saveScreenshots

-Helper wd functions that takes a list of urls and save a screenshot when the url is loaded.
+Helper wd function that takes a list of urls and save a screenshot when the url is loaded.
 Not really helpful with single page apps though...

 ```
 browser.saveScreenshots([ { url: 'http://domain.com/page-1', name: 'page-1'},